 Texas Tech University

-Mitzi Ziegner serves as an instructor on continuing appointment teaching and developing both face to face and online courses.
-She holds a pre-kindergarten through eighth grade lifetime Texas teaching certification with reading and early childhood education endorsements.
-She is a former Texas public school teacher with both Head Start and primary classroom teaching experience, five years of which were concurrent with serving as a part time instructor of courses in the Texas Tech University Colleges of Human Sciences and Education.
+Mitzi J. Ziegner serves as Associate Director of the Teaching, Learning, and Professional Development Center at Texas Tech University, and as a faculty member in the TTU College of Human Sciences and the Department of Human Development and Family Sciences, where she develops and teaches both face to face and online courses.
+She holds a pre-kindergarten through eighth-grade lifetime Texas teaching certification with reading and early childhood education endorsements.
+She is a former Texas public school teacher with both Head Start and primary classroom teaching experience, five years of which were concurrent with serving as a part-time instructor of courses in the Texas Tech University Colleges of Human Sciences and Education.

 M. Ed. in Curriculum and Instruction with specialization in Reading and Early Childhood, Wayland Baptist University, 1998